ak--47/tech-201/capstone.md

 - Any _modeling/cleaning challenges_ you faced and how you overcame them
 - Key _learnings and takeaways_ from the project

 We are extremely open to the tools and technologies you choose to use for this project.
 Feel free to leverage any of the technologies we've covered in our curriculum, or explore new ones that you find interesting.
+You can use any programming language, data processing framework, or orchestration tool that you are comfortable with.
+You can use any Gen AI products to help you along the way, but (be warned) the datasets are far too large to fit into an Gen AI's context window.

 Should you need access to any Google Cloud or Mixpanel resources, reach out to AK and he'll be happy to assist you.